How to Retrieve Disk Space, Antivirus, and Firewall Details Using Posture Anomaly Detection Queries

 1. Accessing the Posture Anomaly Tool

-1. Log in to your SanerNow account.
+1. Log in to your Saner CVEM console.

-2. Navigate to the required account/site section.
+2. Navigate to the desired Account/Site section.

-3. Select the Posture Anomaly (PA) tool.
+3. Select the Posture Anomaly (PA) tool from the left menu.

 2. Creating Custom Queries

+a.
 Fetching Disk Space Information

-3. Click on 'And' to build the query.
+3. Click And to build your query.

 • Disk Name